 How do I sign up for a MOVE program?

-Sign up sheets will be posted on the MOVE Bulletin Board in Alliot.
-Stop by and sign up!!
-BYO pen/pencil
+Sign up sheets will be posted on the MOVE Bulletin Board on first floor Alliot.
+Stop by and sign up!
+BYO pen or pencil.

 Where do I meet for the program I am doing?